 heart.
 As a precaution, your doctor may have to order some special straightforward

-Bleeding, which can sometimes be serious if you are also taking aspirin.
+unexplained bruising or bleeding, which can sometimes be serious if you are also taking

 As a precaution, your doctor may have your blood, liver and kidney tested regularly

 Keep your capsules in the bottle until it is time to take them.

 If you take the capsules out of the bottle they may not keep well.

 Keep your medicine in a cool dry place where the temperature stays below 25°C.